Accused of Domestic Violence in Colorado? Here Are the Questions You Need to Ask Yourself

 What Part Did You Play in the State of Your Relationship Today?

-Another important question to ask yourself is in what ways you contributed to the relationship that may have led to a situation of domestic violence.
+Another critical question to ask yourself is in what ways you contributed to the relationship that may have led to a situation of domestic violence.

 This can be one of the toughest (but also most rewarding) exercises you can undertake.
-Being open and honest with yourself about what may have conspired leading up to these accusations can ultimately help you figure out how to refrain from getting into this situation again down the line — with your current partner or even beyond.
+Being open and honest with yourself about what may have conspired leading up to these accusations can help you figure out how to avoid getting into this situation again down the line — with your current partner or even beyond.

 Do You Have Specific Triggers That Tend to Send You into a Tailspin?